 Fluffy snow, sparkling fairy lights, fire crackling in the wooden houses.
 The magic of silence, outdoor winter activities, Christmas markets, and comfort food.
 Oslo in winter is a magical city.
 Find out the best things to do in Oslo in winter.

 It’s been three years since I’ve been spending winter in Oslo, Norway.
 Every time I look outside the window in my apartment or when I travel to Norway in winter, I am more and more amazed.
-Now, it is time for me to share with you why you should visit Norway in winter and what are the best things to do in Oslo in winter.
+Now, it is time for me to share with you why you should visit Norway in the winter and what are the best things to do in Oslo in winter.
 There are plenty!
 Be prepared to experience the glittering wonderland of snow 😉

 Oslo is not that cold – Oslo winter weather

 I get it.
 You’re probably thinking –Norway is so cold in winter, why would I even go there?
 Everyone visits Norway in the summer!
 Well, you don’t want to be everyone, do you?
 Think a little differently and you’ll discover that winter is one of the best times to visit Norway (if not the best?!).
-And it’s not that cold.
+How cold is Oslo in winter?
+Well, actually, not that cold.

-Winter in the Oslo region normally starts in November and lasts up until March.
+Winter in the Oslo region normally starts in November, after Norway’s autumn season, and lasts up until March.
 In other parts of Norway, it can come earlier and stay for longer.
 For example, in Svalbard, in April there is still plenty of snow, but that’s an extreme case.

 In winter, Oslo is normally not that cold.
-All the coastal parts of Norway generally have a milder climate, especially on the west.
+All the coastal parts of Norway generally have a milder climate, especially in the west.
+When you decide to visit Bergen in winter, you might get higher temperatures and more rain than snow.
 However, if you decide to go more inland/north/to the mountains, you can expect much colder temperatures.

 Oslo weather in December can be a bit of a mix, it’s dark and the temperatures don’t go that low.
 It usually gets brighter and colder in January and February with a proper amount of snow.